GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 In the Tailscale admin panel:
 1. Click on "prometheus-station"
-2. Under "Machine name" → Edit
+2. Under "Machine name" â†’ Edit
 3. Set to: `prometheus` (short and easy)
 4. Save